SonarSource/sonar-scanner-azdo/extensions/sonarcloud/overview.md

   * **Run Code Analysis** task, to actually execute the analysis of the source code.
 Not required for Maven or Gradle projects.
   * **Publish Quality Gate Result** task, to display the quality gate status in the build summary.
 This tasks is optional, as it can increase the overall build time.
 * Analysis of the branches and the **pull requests** of your projects
-* A **widget** to monitor the quality gate for your projects on your favorite VSTS dashboard
+* A **widget** to monitor the quality gate for your projects on your favorite dashboard

 ## Highlighted Features
 ### Seamless Integration with .Net solutions